vlang/v/doc/docs.md

 	return error('User ${id} not found')
 }

-// A version of the function using an optional fn (r Repo) find_user_by_id2(id int) ?User {
+// A version of the function using an option fn (r Repo) find_user_by_id2(id int) ?User {
 	for user in r.users {
 		if user.id == id {